Leo4j/Invoke-SMBRemoting/README.md

 It begins by initiating a temporary service on the target system.
 On session completion (or upon receiving an exit command), the tool executes a disconnection procedure, terminating the temporary service on the target.
 An integrated monitoring system ensures the service's deletion if the session unexpectedly terminates.

+Note: The user you run the script as needs to be administrator over the target system

 Run the same script on the target and client system as follows:

 ```